Leonardo-Blanger/RefineDet_TensorFlow/README.md

 # RefineDet implementation with TensorFlow

-This project is intended to be a TensorFlow 2.0 implementation of the RefineDet object detection model, from the paper *Single-Shot Refinement Neural Network for Object Detection* [(Zhang et al.)](https://arxiv.org/abs/1711.06897), originally made in Caffe.
+This project is intended to be a TensorFlow implementation of the RefineDet object detection model, from the paper *Single-Shot Refinement Neural Network for Object Detection* [(Zhang et al.)](https://arxiv.org/abs/1711.06897), originally made in Caffe.

+I mostly worked on this project during spare time, and as a way to learn more about TensorFlow in practice.
+Slight details might deviate from the official Caffee implementation, but all the main ideas are present.

+The code has been completely adapted to work with TensorFlow 2.0, and it only uses TF operations, instead of python logic + `tf.py_function` as was the case in the initial version of this project, which gave a significant boost in training speed.

 I am releasing an inference demo script, as well as a weights file, trained on the 20 class PASCAL VOC 07+12 trainval datasets [(Everingham et al.)](http://host.robots.ox.ac.uk/pascal/VOC/).
-These weights are already achieving around 80% mean AP on the VOC 2007 test set, which is about the same as reported on the paper.
+These weights are  achieving around 80% mean AP on the VOC 2007 test set, which is about the same as reported on the paper.
+But note that I used my own custom Python implementation of the VOC Mean Average Precision, which might deviate slightly from the official Matlab version.

-### Run the demo
+### Running the demo

-In order to run the demo script on the sample images, simply run:
+In order to run the demo script on the sample images, first download the pretrained weights file from [here](https://mega.nz/file/37ZVSIZb#egkUaB0RhJ6FVYUMKp1WYOrMeSvYeQAIPBMm3VOhDTw) into `./weights`, and then simply run:

 ```Shell
 python demo.py
 ```

+and it will perform inference on a few Pascal VOC test images inside the `samples` directory.
+The results will be displayed on the screen and saved inside `samples/detections`.

+### Using this project

-If you want to use this in another project.
-Simply import the `models.RefineDetVGG16` class.
+If you want to use this implementation in another project, simply import the `models.RefineDetVGG16` class.
 Take a look at the file for clarification on the available parameters.

 If you want to implement a different RefineDet based detector, you can extend `models.RefineDetBase` class and implement your own forward pass logic inside the `call` method.
 Follow the example in the `RefineDetVGG16` class.